yongheew/DataHub/README.md

-# Team PenangOne Better – DataHub 📊🤖
+# Team PenangOneBetter – DataHub 📊🤖

 Welcome to DataHub!

 DataHub is an AI-powered operational memory system for workers, managers, users that turns history and reports from a particular organization into structured, actionable intelligence using Vertex AI.

 ## Repository Overview & Team Introduction